remykarem/remykarem.github.io/books-src/cryptography-book/src/asn1-schemas/pkcs8.md

 [RFC 5208](https://datatracker.ietf.org/doc/html/rfc5208)

-PKCS #8 applies to all PKI keys.
+PKCS #8 is a format that is commonly used for many public-private keys.
 It provides an option to encrypt the private key.

 A private key is defined in [Section 5](https://datatracker.ietf.org/doc/html/rfc5208#section-5):